Internals

 wonderful pages somehow, in most cases on the main page - the website's

 index.
-For this purpose, there are indexes and the each
+For this purpose, there are indexes and the each helper.

 Indexes are regular pages, except that they are processed separately